LINDGRENBA/dog-blog/README.md

 # My Dog's Blog

-#### CSS practice for Epicodus, 05.27.2020
+#### CSS practice for Epicodus, 06.02.2020

-#### By Brittany Lindgren and Ruthie Newman
+#### By Brittany Lindgren, Ruthie Newman, and Nikolas Kososik

 ## Description

-The purpose of this project is to practice linking a CSS file to html and adding styles.
+The purpose of this project is to practice linking a CSS file to html and adding styles and to use jQuery to allow the user to change the theme of the page to suit their liking.

 ## Setup/Installation Requirements